VaibhaviY02/co2-analyzer/README.md

 A simple Python tool to track and analyze your personal carbon footprint.

+# DESCRIPTION
+The CO2 Emission Analyser is a data- driven project designed to meaure, analyse and visualize carbon dioxide(CO2) emmission from various sources.
+This project aims to provide users , researchers , students, and developers- with an inituitive tool to understand emmission patterns, evaluate and support decision making for sustainability initiatives.

 ## Installation

 1. Make sure you have Python 3.7+ installed